Sir James Outram, 1st Baronet: Khandesh – 1825

-In 1825, he was sent to Khandesh, where he trained a light infantry corps, formed of the Bhils, a tribe native to the densely forested hills of that region.
-He gained over them a marvellous personal influence, and employed them with great success in checking outrages and plunder.
-Their loyalty to him had its principal source in their admiration of his hunting achievements, which in cool daring and hairbreadth escapes have perhaps never been equalled.
-Originally a puny lad, and for many years after his arrival in India subject to constant attacks of sickness, Outram seemed to gain strength by every new illness, eventually acquiring a strong constitution and "nerves of steel, shoulders and muscles worthy of a six-foot Highlander."
+In 1825, Outram was stationed in Khandesh to organize a light infantry corps composed of the Bhils, an indigenous tribe of the region's forested hills.
+He established significant authority within the community and utilized the corps to suppress local raiding and plundering.
+The Bhil's cooperation was largely sustained by their respect for his hunting skills, which involved considerable physical risk.
+Although Outram was physically frail and frequently ill during his early years in India, his health and physical strength improved over time, leading contemporaries to praise his strength.

 Gujarat and Sindh campaigns

 In 1835 he was sent to Gujarat to make a report on the Mahi Kantha district, and for some time he remained there as political agent.
 On the outbreak of the First Afghan War in 1838 he was appointed extra aide-de-camp on the staff of Sir John Keane, and went to Afghanistan, where he conducted various raids against Afghan tribes and performed an extraordinary exploit in capturing a banner of the enemy before Ghazni.
-In 1839, he was promoted to major and appointed political agent in Lower Sindh, later being moved to Upper Sindh (at this time, Gujarat and Sindh were both under the Bombay Presidency).
+In 1839, he was promoted to major and appointed political agent in Lower Sindh, later being moved to Upper Sindh.
 While in Sindh, he strongly opposed the policy of his superior, Sir Charles Napier, which led to the annexation of Sindh into British India.
-However, when war broke out, he heroically defended the residency at Hyderabad against 8000 Baluchis, causing Sir Charles Napier to describe him as the "Bayard of India."
+However, when war broke out, he strategically defended the residency at Hyderabad against 8000 Baluchis irregulars, causing Sir Charles Napier to describe him as the "Bayard of India."
 On his return from a short visit to England in 1843, he was, with the rank of brevet lieutenant-colonel, appointed to a command in the Mahratta country, and in 1847 he was transferred from Satara to Baroda, where he incurred the resentment of the Bombay government by his fearless exposure of corruption.